Skin Care Services Near Me: How to Choose the Right Spa

 - Start conservative if it is your first appointment at a new place.

-- Do not combine multiple “stressors” at once (for example, strong exfoliation plus aggressive extractions plus heat-based devices) unless the provider can justify it for your skin and timing.
+- Do not combine multiple "stressors" at once (for example, strong exfoliation plus aggressive extractions) unless the provider can justify it for your skin and timing.

-For additional help deciding what to book by goal and timeline, Lumina Skin Sanctuary has a useful companion guide: Skin Care Services: What to Book for Your Skin Goals.
+For additional help deciding where to go by neighborhood and goal, Lumina Skin Sanctuary has a useful companion guide: How to Choose a Facial Spa in Fort Myers.

 A few warning signs show up repeatedly in low-quality experiences: